Softcatala/nmt-softcatala/README.md

 # Using the models in your machine

-This is useful for example if you want to translate large volumes using our prebuild English - Catalan models using the same exact version that we have in production.
+This is useful for example if you want to translate large volumes using our prebuild English - Catalan models using the same exact version that we have in production:

-* You need Docker installed in your system
+* Build models ```cd models/docker/ && ./build-docker.sh```

-* Type ```cd use-models-tools/docker && ./build-docker.sh```
+* Build serving ```cd use-models-tools/docker && ./build-docker.sh```

 To test quickly that every works:
 * ```echo "Hello World" > input.txt```